Kilwa Kisiwani: Ceramics

 Kilwa pot sherds about 1000 to 1500.

 At first, most of the focus was placed on the archaeology of Kilwa's ports and harbors, however, more and more emphasis is being placed on Kilwa's hinterlands.
 Ceramic artifacts are plentiful at the site and can be divided into two groups: regional and coastal.
 All of the ceramics with regional distribution were locally produced, but the area of distribution is limited.
 These unglazed ceramics were referred to as Kitchen Wares, though their uses were not necessarily just as cooking vessels.
 All of the varieties of locally produced pottery found in the region were also uncovered at the site of Kilwa itself.

 While the Kitchen Wares could be seen throughout the region, there were ceramics that were mostly seen within Kilwa itself.
 These included modeled forms and red-burnished wares.
 The distribution pattern of the red-burnished wares was coastal.
 Other ceramic types that were seemingly restricted to town were the imported ceramic vessels from the Arabian peninsula and China.
 Imported ceramic materials are not found in rural areas.
-They were used as a sign of social status by the elite.
-They were kept in wall niches made just for the purpose of displaying them.
+They were used as a sign of social status by the elite, kept in wall niches specifically crafted for their display.
 These imported ceramics played important symbolic roles along the Swahili Coast.
 The symbolism attached to the imported ceramics was so strong that it carried on to modern Swahili culture.
 The lack of imported goods in the hinterlands indicates that, while Kilwa was undergoing a process of urbanization, the other local communities did not undergo a dramatic transformation.